noodleCats/notecat/README.md

 A minimal, local-first note taking app.

 This is an app that was made by me to learn TypeScript, and partly due to my frustrations with Notion.
-The Vanilla TS base is written by me, while the Svelte 5 migration ~~has been~~ _was_ vibe-coded, but went through a bit of a clean-up after that.
+The Vanilla TS base is written by me - or whatever is left of it by that point - while the Svelte 5 migration ~~has been~~ _was_ vibe-coded, but went through a bit of a clean-up after that.
 The ultimate goal with Notecat is to make a web app that feels decent to use and can run on any machine with a browser.

 Notecat was partly inspired by [LS Note](https://github.com/starikovs/ls-note), except that LS Note uses React instead of Svelte.

-(I don't like React)
+The app itself is currently being hosted on [Neocities](https://neocities.org/).
+Vercel would be objectively better, but it costs more, and I just got used to using Neocities for that.

 ## Features

-- **Local-first** - All notes are handled locally and stored in localStorage
+- **Local-first** - All notes are handled locally and stored in IndexedDB (via Dexie)
 - **Multi-note support** - Create, edit, and delete multiple notes
 - **Auto-save** - Changes are saved automatically as you type